Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Water:

-This is generally the easiest, because probiotic powder or liquid will dissolve in their waterer, so every bird consumes it.
+This method is generally the easiest, because probiotic powder or liquid will dissolve in their waterer, so every bird consumes it.

-You can also add electrolytes to the same water for your chicks to replace minerals as many chick starter kits recommend.
+You can also add electrolytes to the same water for your chicks to replace minerals, as many chick starter kits recommend.

 Feed: